taylorwood/taylorwood.github.io/_posts/2017-09-15-year-behind.markdown

   "Low"    0)
  ```

  This can also be expressed as a map, and that map can be used as a _function_ that returns the matched key's value.
-This code has the same effect as the `case` above:
+This code has roughly the same effect as the `case` above:
 ```clojure
 (def foo
   {"High"   100